Paint The Kitchen Red

 Stovetop Instructions

 • Heat oil in a dutch oven or heavy bottomed pot over medium high heat.
 Saute onions until the onion juice has evaporated, stirring occasionally, about 8 to 10 minutes.
 (Once the liquid has evaporated, stir more frequently to keep the onions from burning; they can burn in seconds!
-If the onions begin to stick to the bottom of the Instant Pot, add hot water, 1 tablespoon at a time, to deglaze.
+If the onions begin to stick to the bottom of the pot, add hot water, 1 tablespoon at a time, to deglaze.
 Keep stirring and adding hot water as needed, but only a little at a time.)

 • Keep sauteing till the onions are caramelized and golden brown in color.